unicef/publicgoods-toolkit/procurement.md

-Second, it is important to be clear in describing project requirements and emphasizing the need for open source deliverables, process, and experience (see Open Source Quality Assurance below for more on this [LINK]).
+Second, it is important to be clear in describing project requirements and emphasizing the need for open source deliverables, process, and experience (see Open Source Quality Assurance below for more on this [LINK]; text in the Appendix [LINK] can be copied as merited for the RFP as well).
 The phrase "open source" applies in contexts other than software (e.g., open source intelligence), so be sure to spell out the full phrase "open source software" for vendors searching the web or databases for opportunities.
 The types of vendors an agency hopes to